-The department offers a number of courses to students who wish to gain a broader appreciation of the field.
+The department offers a range of computer science courses for students who wish to develop a broader understanding of the field.

 This course provides hands-on experience developing computer games.
 The course covers the basic techniques of game programming, including graphics, events, controls, animations, and intelligent behaviors.
 Students learn the concepts and skills of object oriented programming by designing and implementing a sequence of computer games.
 No prior knowledge in programming and computer games is required.
 A good understanding of algebra and geometry is strongly recommended.